newush/AlphaCamp/restaurant_list/README.md

 - The user can add a restaurant information
 - The user can edit a restaurant information
 - The user can delete a restaurant
+- The user can sort restaurants by name, category, location, or rating

 ### Prerequisites